joshuah345/iosjbdetectold/openapi/README.md

 # API
 A simple API intended for looking up bypass + app combinations.
-It currently has one public endpoint:
+It currently has two public endpoints:

 `GET /app?search=<app name>`: Lookup the app with the keyword `<app name>`
 **Request:** `/app?search=balls`